jaredwray/cacheable/packages/cache-manager/README.md

 `mset(keys: [ { key, value, ttl } ]): Promise<true>`

 Sets multiple key value pairs.
-It is possible to define a ttl (in miliseconds).
+It is possible to define a ttl (in milliseconds).
 An error will be throw on any failed

 ```ts
 await cache.mset([